-The Board had agreed together with the Dorset Safeguarding Adults Board to focus on three key concerns.
-These were domestic abuse, exploitation and neglect/self-neglect.
-It was particularly highlighted that more work would be done to integrate domestic violence and safeguarding services; an assessment tool could be developed to identify those at risk of exploitation and county lines abuse and neglect and self-neglect would be examined in terms of different types of neglect in order to improve the identification of and responses to all categories of neglect.
+The Boards agreed to focus on three key concerns.
+These included domestic abuse, exploitation and neglect and self-neglect.
+It was particularly highlighted that more work could be done to integrate domestic violence and safeguarding services, an assessment tool could be developed to identify those at risk of county lines abuse and neglect and self-neglect could be broken down further to improve the identification of neglect.

-A number of questions were raised and discussed by members some of which included:
+A number of questions were raised and discussed by members some of which included;

-- Reasons for a peak in section 42 enquiries during quarter 2, officers agreed to look in to this and circulate information; - The complex set of circumstances surrounding the Safeguarding Adults Review in relation to "Harry" and those involved in his case and the learning opportunities regarding prevention; - That improvements in listening to people with learning disabilities were being made and service professionals were working together to reach out to communities for their safety; - The impact of County Lines crimes; - Resourcing for safeguarding issues and the importance of a safeguarding culture; - Why a higher number of females have safeguarding issues, officers agreed to look into this and provide further information.
+- Reasons for a peak in section 42 enquiries during quarter 2, officers agreed to look in to this and circulate information; - The complex set of circumstances surrounding Harry and those involved in his case and the learning opportunities regarding prevention; - That improvements in listening to people with learning disabilities were being made and service professionals were working together to reach out to communities for their safety; - The impact of County Lines crimes; - Resourcing for safeguarding issues and the importance of a safeguarding culture; - Why a higher number of females have safeguarding issues, officers agreed to look into this and provide further information.